louthy/language-ext/LanguageExt.Core/Immutable Collections/Iterator/README.md

 `Iterator<A>` is a functional-wrapper for `IEnumerator<A>`.
 The abstraction leaks a little, so it's worth understanding how it works by reading the details below.
-On the whole it's fine, but there's some footguns that can be avoided with care.
+On the whole it behaves like an immutable stream that caches values as it goes, but there's some footguns that you should be aware of so that they can be avoided.

 ## Problem: `IEnumerator<A>`